Study of neutrinoless double beta decay in the Standard Model extended with sterile neutrinos: Results and discussions

-The value of the lightest neutrino mass, for which the combined contribution of active and sterile neutrinos saturate the experimental bound, is lower than that of standard light neutrino contribution for NH.
-Whereas, for IH the combined contribution dominates the standard contribution for $m_3 \ge 7.32\times 10^{-4}$ eV.
-For the cancellation region corresponding to NH, there is some parameter space available where the combined contribution shows enhancement in $\lvert m_{ee} \rvert$.
+The value of the lightest neutrino mass, for which the combined contribution of active and sterile neutrinos saturate the experimental bound, is lower than that of standard light neutrino contribution for the NH.
+For the cancellation region corresponding to the NH, there is some parameter space available where the combined contribution shows enhancement in $\lvert m_{ee} \rvert$.
 This could be probed by future ton-scale experiments, CUPID \cite{CUPID:2019imh,Armengaud:2019loe}, LEGEND \cite{LEGEND:2017cdu}, and nEXO \cite{nEXO:2017nam,nEXO:2018ylp} which aim for sensitivity of $\lvert m_{ee} \rvert$ as low as $0.01$ eV.
-For NH, for lower values of $m_1$ ($\lesssim 5.85\times 10^{-4} $ eV) the standard contribution dominates over the combined contribution.
+For the NH, for lower values of $m_1$ ($\mathcal{O} (10^{-4}) $ eV), the standard contribution dominates over the combined contribution.
 It shows the mutual cancellation between the contribution from light and sterile states to $\lvert m_{ee} \rvert$.
-The same behavior is also seen in case of IH, where for lower values of $m_3$ ($\lesssim 4.06\times 10^{-3}$ eV) the standard contribution is dominant over the combined contribution.
+The same behavior is also seen in case of the IH, where for lower values of $m_3$ ($\mathcal{O} (10^{-3})$ eV), the standard contribution is dominant over the combined contribution.
+However, unlike the standard active neutrino contribution, the combined contribution of active and sterile states to $\lvert m_{ee}\lvert$ increases with the lightest mass for both the NH and IH.